This article looks at ways of establishing Thai tax residence and provides information on taxes in Thailand.

 Interest paid to a Thai company that does not fit the definition of a financial institution makes your business liable for a 1% advance withholding tax.

-Foreign corporations not carrying on business in Thailand but deriving certain types of income from or in Thailand, typically via service fees, royalties, interest, dividends, capital gains, rent, or professional fees, are subject to a flat rate of corporate income tax.
+Foreign corporations not carrying on business in Thailand but deriving certain types of income from or in Thailand, typically via service fees, royalties, interest, dividends, capital gains, rent, or professional fees, are subject to a flat corporate income tax rate.
 This final tax is collected as withholding tax based on gross income.

 Thailand has no tax provisions concerning controlled foreign corporations (CFCs).